ba2534so-s/job-application-tracker/README.md

   - **Overview Page**: Displays all added jobs in a table format.
   - **Filtered Views**: Users can navigate through different views:
     - **To Apply**: Jobs the user has added but not applied for yet.
+    - **Submitted**: Jobs the user has applied for but hasn't received a response for yet.